GScripter/GScripter/README.md

 <h1 align="center"> Hello There 👋 </h1>

-* Hello, I'm [Gabriel Santana](python.org), self-taught in love with technology, always trying improve more each day.
+* Hello, I'm [Gabriel Santana](https://gabrielsantana.herokuapp.com/), self-taught in love with technology, always trying improve more each day.

-* I am a Full Stack Developer being able to build from simple to complex systems.
+* I am a Web Developer being able to build from simple to complex systems.
 I have several projects in the area ranging from blogs to complex E-commerce.

 * I am currently improving my skills and planning to learn SQL and POSTGRESQL.